 A Safe Campus

-HFC will continue to provide a safe environment for all students, free from intimidation and discrimination, and with an open and welcoming stance toward all students, staff, faculty, and visitors.
+HFC will do all we can to provide a safe environment for all students, free from intimidation and discrimination, and with an open and welcoming stance toward all students, staff, faculty, and visitors.
 HFC prohibits and will take prompt action against all forms of discrimination, harassment, and violence.
 If you have experienced harassment or related problems on our campuses, or need information relating to harassment, please contact the Student Title IX Coordinator.

 A Welcoming College